 Please note: While hair sampling is available to the BHA at all times as part of the testing regime, it is not envisaged that it will be deployed extensively immediately upon implementation of the new Rules.
 The new Rules will not be applied retrospectively.
 Instead their purpose is to ensure that the zero-tolerance policy is adhered to moving forwards.
-We expect hair sampling to become a more useful, and more frequently deployed, tool as the Rules mature over time.
+We expect hair sampling to become a more Version 1.2 - effective 3 March 2015 17 useful, and more frequently deployed, tool as the Rules mature over time.
 (However, any evidence (via hair sampling or otherwise) that identifies a breach of any previous Rules will be duly pursued.)